ghobs91/Velox-Reader/README.md

 3. Start the development server.

         npm run start
-    by default, Progrssive will be available on http://localhost:8080
+    by default, Velox Reader will be available on http://localhost:8080

 ### `npm run dev`